-Council in consultation with the local community, established the Lake Cathie Opening Strategy in 1995.
+In consultation with the local community, a Lake Cathie Opening Strategy was developed in 1995.
 The Strategy was updated and reviewed in 2001, 2004/5 and 2011.
-The former Opening Strategy145KB pdf(PDF, 145KB) was developed under the Lake Cathie-Lake Innes Estuary Management Plan, developed by the Lake Cathie-Bonny Hills Estuary Management Committee (now the Coast, Estuary and Floodplain Advisory Sub-Committee).
+The former Opening Strategy was developed under the Lake Cathie-Lake Innes Estuary Management Plan, developed by the Lake Cathie-Bonny Hills Estuary Management Committee (now the Coast, Estuary and Floodplain Advisory Sub-Committee).

 Following the drought in 2018/19, advice was received from NSW Crown Land that Council would require a new Environmental Approval (REF) in order to open the lake.
 This advice effectively makes the opening strategy redundant as it removed Council's power to undertake works to initiate any openings.